 CWRU's FLEX program began in 2012 when Dean Pamela B. Davis, Dean of the School of Medicine, endorsed a grass-roots concept of empowerment to potentially facilitate a culture change within the university faculty.
 Using focus groups to determine the barriers to achieve such a goal, members of the Steering Committee of Women Faculty School of Medicine (WFSOM) proposed a program to address the disparities in the number of women entering the field of health sciences as compared to the proportion of women in leadership positions in their field.
-Since FLEX I (2012-13) during which 8 women faculty were included, six subsequent cohorts to our current group in FLEX VII have experienced this program.
-Over 104 women faculty have participated, uniformly moved closer to their personal and professional goals, and facilitated opportunities to mentor and sponsor all colleagues, including women.
+Since FLEX I (2012-13) during which 8 women faculty were included, ten subsequent cohorts have experienced this program.
+Over 139 women faculty have participated, uniformly moved closer to their personal and professional goals, and facilitated opportunities to mentor and sponsor all colleagues, including women.

 FLEX: A Leadership Development Program for Women Faculty of the School of Medicine is a customized program that provides training and skills development to help talented women faculty advance their careers and prepare for leadership opportunities.
 Through a series of workshops and coaching sessions, FLEX provides executive leadership training to build competencies in communication, leadership, and executive presence.

 - Increase the number of women in leadership positions

 - Empower women to pursue national and international career opportunities

 - Decrease the attrition rate of high-achieving women, thereby increasing the proportion of women at higher academic ranks

 - Develop a leadership pipeline of skilled and qualified women